-For BFFS only The maximum occupancy is 34 adults, spread over the 19-bedroom, rather redundantly-named Great House, and 6 additional villas.
+For BFFs only The maximum occupancy is 40 adults, spread over the 20-bedroom, rather redundantly-named Great House, and 9 additional Bali style villas.
 Whoever’s footing the bill has dibs on the Master Suite (and its private outdoor hot tub) in the Great House.

 Included Accommodation, all meals and drinks, two pools, Jacuzzis, all water sports equipment, tennis courts (plural).
 Oh, and a personal chef.

-100 Staff for a Maximum of 34 Guests?
-Yeah, including an 11-person team dedicated to water sports, overseeing kitesurfing, sailing, windsurfing, waterskiing and kayaking.
+100 Staff for a Maximum of 40 Guests?
+Yeah, including an 11-person team dedicated to water sports, overseeing kitesurfing, sailing, windsurfing, waterskiing, and kayaking.
 And presumably swimming lessons.
 And yes, it’s overkill.